Hell on Wheels (TV series): International distribution

 The series is shown in Australia on FX Australia and in Ireland on RTÉ.

 Home media

 All five seasons of Hell on Wheels have been released in DVD and Blu-ray formats.
 The complete series was also released in DVD and Blu-ray formats on November 1, 2016, comprising 17 discs.
 As of June 2019, it is available in the United States on Netflix's online streaming service but is scheduled to be removed at the end of 2020.
 As of December 2023, It is available in the United States for streaming on Tubi.
 As of April 2025 it is available for streaming on Paramount Plus.

-Historical Accuracy

-While the series did a remarkable job trying to correctly establish the feel and technology of the time period, it did alter the historical narrative quite a bit, for dramatic convenience or budget.
-Below is a list of historical inaccuracies of the show.